 What is the Spec MX-5 Challenge National Series?

-The National Series for 2020 is a set of five regular season events (10 races) held across the country at some of the most famous tracks — VIR, Laguna Seca, Watkins Glen, Road Atlanta and Sonoma Raceway.
+The National Series for 2020 is a set of four regular season events (8 races) held across the country at some of the most famous tracks — Road America, Laguna Seca, Road Atlanta and Sonoma Raceway.
 National Series participants score points that carry over to the Spec MX-5 Challenge Championship.
 National Series participants are guaranteed qualification for the Championship.

 National Series drivers own their own cars and are provided with full arrive & drive services at each event.

 How and where can I race a Spec MX-5?

 The Spec MX-5 is intended to be the next great spec racing platform.
 It is classified in SCCA and NASA for club racing, initially as part of existing classes.
 For example, the Spec MX-5 v2 will run in ST5 with NASA and in STL for SCCA.
 It will be classed in Champcar, AER and WRL for endurance racing.
 This will give racers hundreds of events each year in which to participate.